-These resources are for infants through preschool and kindergarten grades.
+These lovely homeschool resources I’ve compiled are most suited for infants through preschool and kindergarten grades.

 If you are creative enough to make your own curriculum, these links are starters to help you learn what subjects are required.

 - Ohio State Early Curriculum Guide (Infants-Pre-K)

 - Ohio State Kindergarten Mathematics Model Curriculum

 - Ohio State Kindergarten English Language Arts Model Curriculum